projectcalico/calico/calico/networking/ip-autodetection.md

 - Address assigned to kubernetes node (**kubernetes-internal-ip**)

 > **Note**: `kubernetes-internal-ip` is not available via the [Installation API]({{site.baseurl}}/reference/installation/api#operator.tigera.io/v1.Installation).
+> Use the `cidrs` autodetection method and set its value to the node CIDR ranges used in your cluster.

 {: .alert .alert-info}
 For details on autodetection methods, see [node configuration]({{ site.baseurl }}/reference/node/configuration#ip-autodetection-methods) reference.